Lyme Disease in Kids: Symptoms, Treatment, and Prevention

 Website: American Academy of Pediatrics

-The AAP is a goldmine of info on kiddo health and growth, packed with guidelines, articles, and resources just for parents.
+The AAP is a treasure trove of information on children’s health and development, offering guidelines, articles, and resources that are super helpful for parents.
+It’s a great place to get all the info you need!

 CDC’s Parent Portal: